Home Page

 Coffee House is a weekly discussion group for ECU students with topics selected by students.
 The 90-minute session offers the opportunity for community building and connection with other students.
 Refreshments are served and Coffee House is held in the Dr. Jesse R. Peel LGBTQ Center (Suite 209 in the Main Campus Student Center).

-Presented in commemoration of LGBTQ History Month.
-6 p.m. in the Black Box Theater.
+Presented in celebration of Transgender Visibility Month in the Black Box Theater in ECU’s Main Campus Student Center.
 Free and open to the public.